physicslog/cdt/README.md

 # Causal Dynamical Triangulation(CDT) 1+1 D
 CDT is one of a candidate of Quantum Gravity.
 This project will focus on 1+1 spacetime dimension.
-This means, we consider one space dimension and one time dimension.
+This means, we consider one space and one time dimension.
 We know the main idea behind General Relativity is that, Spacetime is curved by the presence of matter.
 And that of Quantum Mechanics says, states can exist in superposition.
 Thus, any theories explaining Quantum Gravity should incorporate superpositions of curved spacetimes.

 ## Background theories
 1. General Relativity